Experienced

 €2,000 for a donation to a charitable organisation.

-If the investor purchases real estate to participate in the programme, they can sell it after five years and recover the investment.
+If the investor purchases real estate to participate in the Malta Permanent Residence Programme, they can sell it after 5 years and recover the investment.

 Rental payments, administrative fees, contribution fees, and charitable donations are non-refundable expenses.